tpoisot/ms_proba_networks/ms/maintext.md

 nestedness).
 Interestingly, models III in and III out made overall *less* mistakes at estimating nestedness -- resp. $0.129$ and $0.123$, compared to resp. $0.219$ and $0.156$ for model I and II.
-Although the error is overall sensible to model type (Kruskal-Wallis $\chi^2$ = 35.80, d.f. = 3, $p \leq 10^{-4}$), the three pairs of models that where significantly different after control for multiple comparison are I and II, I and III in, and I and III out (model II is not different from either models III).
+Although the error is overall sensitive to model type (Kruskal-Wallis $\chi^2$ = 35.80, d.f. = 3, $p \leq 10^{-4}$), the three pairs of models that where significantly different after controlling for multiple comparisons are I and II, I and III in, and I and III out (model II is not different from either models III in or out).

 In short, this analysis reveals that (i) the estimated value of a network measure under randomisation scenarios can be obtained through the analysis